Policy Development

 Committee membership is open to all elected and appointed county officials, and those interested may request assignments to the committees of their choice.
 All officials are welcome to attend the meetings and are both strongly encouraged and welcomed to provide their input into the groups’ deliberations.
 ACCG members that are engaged in various policy committees benefit from research and advisement from state and federal officials, private authorities (as appropriate), and shared experiences from their county colleagues from across the state.

-The Policy Agenda
+The Policy Priorities

 Click here to view the current ACCG Policy Agenda.